twbs/bootstrap/responsive-notes.md

 Files converted:

 * responsive-bootstrap.less
-X * responsive-variables.less (removed all non-modified rule sets) X * responsive-scaffolding.less (removed all non-modified rule sets)
+* responsive-variables.less (removed all non-modified rule sets)
+* responsive-scaffolding.less (removed all non-modified rule sets)
     - TODO in file (near end)
-X * responsive-type.less (removed all non-modified rule sets) X * responsive-forms.less (mostly done, suspect the rest will workout once other files are updated)
+* responsive-type.less (removed all non-modified rule sets)
+* responsive-forms.less (mostly done, suspect the rest will workout once other files are updated)
+* responsive-mixins.less (added a class)
+* responsive-tables.less

 Files added to:

-* X responsive-mixins.less

 Files to convert:

-* responsive-tables.less
 * responsive-patterns.less
 * responsive-mixins.less

-PER FILE NOTES
+PER-FILE NOTES

 mixins.less
 .size() & .square() don't appear to be used anywhere in the project.
 Why are they around?